mike99mac/minimy-mike99mac/gcode/README.md

 Baltic birch plywood is subject to tearout.
 To avoid that as much as possible, perform the following steps:
 - Put masking tape on the front covering all 10 holes.
-- Drill 10 pilot holes from the back with a 1/16" bit.
+- Drill 10 pilot holes from the back in the center of each hole with a 1/16" bit.
 - Drill holes in the front with sharp Forstner bits:
   - 2 holes for jacks:   11/32 (.344")
   - 3 holes for buttons:  9/32 (.281")
   - 5 holes for amp:     19/64 (.297")

 ### Construct two sides
+There are CNC jobs for each of the sides after the five pieces are glued together.
+They accomplish this function:
+- Cut a hole for the plastic port.
+- Cut the outside molding so the sliding panels can be inserted.
+- Cut most of the inside thin molding inside the carcass.
+This step was added because it was extremely difficult to get the sides and carcass perfect.

 To construct the sides, perform the following tasks:
-- Cut 4 *double dado* moldings at 11.875" and 4 more at 7.385", all with 45 degree angles so they go together like a picture frame.
+- Cut 4 *double dado* moldings to 11.875" and 4 more to 7.385", all with 45 degree angles so they go together like a picture frame.
-- Arrange the two sides **ensuring there are left and right hand sides**.
-Leave the pieces in those positions
+- Arrange the two sides **ensuring there are left and right sides**.
+Leave the pieces in those positions.
-- Glue each side up without altering the arrangement.
+- Glue each side up without altering the left and right side arrangement.
 - Run the CNC job ``leftSide.nc`` on the left side.
 - Run the CNC job ``rightSide.nc`` on the right side.
 - Sand the sides, especially the inside edges which will not be easily accessible after they are glued to the carcass.
+- Pre-drill and screw in 4 stainless steel screws on each side

+**TODO** get a picture

 ## Perform final assembly
+To perform the final assembly of all wood pieces, perform the following tasks:
 - [Glue carcass](#glue-carcass)
 - [Glue sides to carcass](#glue-sides-to-carcass)
 - [Glue L-shaped moldings](#glue-l-shaped-moldings)